We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Etsy does a disservice to consumers by not forcing basic terminology that will remove obfuscation.
 If a product title lists a diamond, there must be an actual diamond in the product.
 Not a diamond simulant, not a moissanite.
 If the diamond is not natural, they should be required to write that it is lab grown.
 If a diamond has been artificially enhanced (which renders the diamond worthless and increases the chance of your diamond breaking), it must say that in the description.

-Take a look at this stunning diamond for $2,000.
-Then look at this beauty for $6,000.
+Take a look at this stunning diamond from James Allen for $2,000.
+Then look at this beauty for $6,000 also from James Allen.
 All of the specs are exactly the same.
 The only difference is the first one is Lab-Created and the second one is natural.
 James Allen is a company with strict and consistent filters.
 You know exactly what you are getting from them.
 You can only find that diamond if you specifically search for a Lab-Created diamond.
 Even then, they prominently display that in the title of the page as well.
 There is no ambiguity.

 We looked at the first 30-40 options that popped up when we were searching.
 They all fell into four categories.